kalikichandu/Python/Challanges/README.md

 Input: 1234 <br/>
 Output: One Thousand Thirty Four

+#`Reverse Words in a given String`
+Input  : s = "getting good at coding needs a lot of practice" <br/>
+Output : s = "practice of lot a needs coding at good getting"

 # `Sort even-placed elements in increasing and odd-placed in decreasing order`

 We are given an array of n distinct numbers, the task is to sort all even-placed numbers in increasing and odd-place numbers in decreasing order.
 The modified array should contain all sorted even-placed numbers followed by reverse sorted odd-placed numbers.